adrien50/Telecom-churn/README.md

 * Create models using multiple algorithms
 * Compare the performance of different models using multiple metrics
 * Save the model and creating API to implement the model in production
+* Define key driver that lead to churn